Stories

 Later we recorded Abud Shamon , a musician who plays all Middle East percussions and notably the Daf.

+It was 4 am and we decided to end up and to continue at 10 in the morning.
 After a short rest in the Artist Residency of Aleppo , a very nice place just beside the Citadel, I was ready to go.

 Samir studio is a great place set up at the last floor of a building with an incredible view of Aleppo.